stormchaserroleplaying/stormchaserRPG/Combat/Moves/Overrun/index.md

 Stride and make an athletics check against the higher of the target's weapon skill and passive athletics score.
 The creature attempting the overrun has +1d on this check if it is larger than the target, or -1d if it is smaller.

 **Critical Success:** You can move through the target's space once this turn and do not provoke an attack of opportunity when leaving the target's reach.
-Additionally, the target takes damage equal to your recovery die plus your strength modifier.
+Additionally, the target takes damage equal to 1dM + your strength modifier.

 **Success:** You can move through the target's space once this turn and do not provoke an attack of opportunity when leaving the target's reach.